xtuml/bridgepoint/doc-bridgepoint/notes/8951_marking_editor/8951_marking_editor_dnt.md

   project name, or only taking the last three segments, or some similar scheme.
   Of course, we must be careful to avoid ambiguity and potential duplicates showing in the UI or written in data.
+6.6.3  The m2x tooling for interfacing and managing marking data is independent of the marking editor and will be handled in it's own issue.

 6.7  Constraining modifications
 6.7.1  It is desirable that the ```applications.mark``` file is not significantly changed if the user edits a single value.
 Maintaining ordering in the data